Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/big-goal-culture.md

 - Logistics are: how and when to do things, largely decided by instructors during the course
   - Working hours 9-5
   - Stand ups 9:50

+### We Do (5 minutes work, 5 minutes discuss) - Create our Team Norms!

+Split into groups of 3-4 and come up with:
+- 2+ Team Values
+- 2+ House Rules

+We will then come back as a class and create our own new Team Norms!

 ## Classroom Culture